 Welcome Volunteers!
-Volunteering in Anglophone

-North School District
+Volunteering in Anglophone North School District

 you will have opportunities to: Anglophone North School District.
-As a volunteer, We appreciate your interest in volunteering for tasks, such as organizing events Assist teachers with many non-teaching duties and
+As a volunteer, We appreciate your interest in volunteering for

-Assist teachers in providing increased individual ized and enriched instruction within their classthrough positive participation Strengthen school/community relationships participate in a school's program educational process thus, stimulating widespread involvement in the Build an understanding of schools among citizens

-Enrich students' experiences through the unique resources which can be contributed by volunteers
+- Assist teachers in providing increased individual ized and enriched instruction within their class- - Enrich students' experiences through the unique resources which can be contributed by volunteers - Assist teachers with many non-teaching duties and tasks, such as organizing events